 About this website

 In 1966 I was destined for a degree in history but changed direction and headed for medicine.
 I became a consultant neurologist, focusing on long-term neurological conditions such as Parkinson's disease.
 I was Professor of Rehabilitation Medicine at the University of Nottingham, with my clinical base in Derby.
-My basic medical education had began in London's St Thomas's Hospital, to which I returned for clinical training after three years at Cambridge University.
-I studied Parkinson's disease during a three year spell at the Ntional Institutes of Health in Bethesda, Maryland and then completed my training as a neurologist in Oxford.
-During my last ten years as a physician I trained as a Systemic Psychotherapist and Family Therapist, and continued as a family therapist after ending my medical work on my 65th birthday, in January 2013.
+My basic medical education began in London's St Thomas's Hospital, to which I returned for clinical training after three years at Cambridge University.
+I studied Parkinson's disease during a three year spell at the National Institutes of Health in Bethesda, Maryland and then completed my training as a neurologist in Oxford.
+During my last ten years as a physician I trained as a Systemic and Family Psychotherapist, and have continued as a family therapist ever since ending my medical work on my 65th birthday, in January 2013.